Kodaku/APITestDocumentation/api-test/docs/3-JenkinsAPITest/1-plugins-installation.md

 But before we dive into this topic here are listed the Jenkins plugins you need to install:

--   [http_request](https://plugins.jenkins.io/http_request/):  per le richieste http
+-   [http_request](https://plugins.jenkins.io/http_request/):  to send http requests
--   [pipeline-utility-steps](https://plugins.jenkins.io/pipeline-utility-steps/):  per il parsing del contenuto di una risposta
+-   [pipeline-utility-steps](https://plugins.jenkins.io/pipeline-utility-steps/):  to parse the content of a response into a JSON

 ## References